Black-headed woodpecker

 The black-headed woodpecker (Picus erythropygius) is a species of bird in the family Picidae.
 It typically inhabits deciduous and coniferous forests and is found in Cambodia, Laos, Myanmar, Thailand, and Vietnam.

 Description

-The black-headed woodpecker is a medium-sized bird at around 33cm tall and 100-135g.
+The black-headed woodpecker is a medium-sized bird at around 33 cm tall and 100-135g.
 Adult birds have very distinct plumage and have a black face, yellow throat, green wings, a red lower back, and a white stomach.
 They also have white/yellow eyes and some individuals have a thin white line from their eye to their neck.
 Males have a red crown, while females have a completely black crown with no red.
-Juveniles are less pigmented than adults and juvenile males have fewer red crown feathers on their head.
+Juveniles are less pigmented than adults and juvenile males have fewer red crown feathers on their heads.

 Taxonomy

 The black-headed woodpecker is a member of the woodpecker family Picidae and the genus Picus.
 They have been considered to be most closely related to the European green woodpecker (P. viridis) and the grey-headed woodpecker (P. canus).
 However, recent studies have challenged this original phylogenetic relationship.